 Vulnerable groups in a society are very often the biggest victims of a conflict.
 This is also the case in countries like Iraq and Syria where conflicts threaten women and children in their everyday life, at home or in refugee camps.
 The vulnerable situation of these women and children is the reason why Hospitainer came up with the idea of a Maternitainer.
 After the idea arose, research confirmed the need.
 A Maternitainer is a special medical unit built in a 20 ft shipping container according to the requirements of the World Health Organization where assisted deliveries can take place and victims of sexual violence can be treated.

 The Maternitainer consists of a treatment/delivery room and a recovery area.
 It has a toilet and shower, storage space and comes fully packed with consumables, medicines and equipment.
 It can be placed on the ground or on wheels, for even higher mobility.
-The major advantage of a mobile maternity is the flexibility to cover large areas, for example travel on refugee migration routes, temporarily replacement during attacks and the ability to relocate the medical unit when demand is (geographically) shifting.
+The major advantage of a mobile maternity is the flexibility to cover large areas.
+For example, it could visit refugee migration routes, act as a temporary replacement during attacks and the medical unit can relocate when demand is (geographically) shifting.
 The configuration and content of the Maternitainer can be changed upon request.

 Due to the multifunctional use of the Maternitainer we hope that victims of sexual violence are more inclined to seek medical care since the care can be obtained in a ‘neutral’ environment avoiding possible moral and cultural stigmatization.